Clewsy/scripts/README.md

 wami.sh - Pulls and displays info (IP, country, city, etc) from "ipinfo.io" - useful to verify vpn operation.

 ytdl.sh - Written for use with termux (android) to download a youtube video direct to the device.

+power_switch.sh - Written for use with termux (android) to connect to a server that can control wireless mains outlets via p0wer (https://github.com/Clewsy/p0wer).